ARTICULAR CARTILAGE DAMAGE & MICROFRACTURE SURGERY

 Articular Cartilage Injury Treatment

-Minor cartilage damage can often improve without surgery, but more severe cartilage damage may require treatment.
-Microfracture surgery is a common surgical technique used to treat damaged articular cartilage of the knee.
-The procedure can be performed arthroscopically by first removing the damaged or loose cartilage and then creating tiny microfracture holes in the surface of the joint to stimulate the body’s natural healing response.
-The technique is frequently used in athletes and patients with a small area of damaged cartilage in an attempt to stimulate new cartilage growth.
+Minor cartilage damage can often improve without knee surgery, but more severe cartilage damage may require treatment.
+Microfracture surgery is a common articular cartilage repair technique used to treat damaged articular cartilage of the knee.
+The surgical procedure can be performed arthroscopically by first removing the damaged or loose cartilage and then creating tiny microfracture holes in the surface of the joint to stimulate the body’s natural healing response.
+The microfracture technique is frequently used in athletes and patients with a small area of damaged cartilage in an attempt to stimulate new cartilage growth and help with cartilage restoration.

 Microfracture Surgery Recovery

 Microfracture surgery is an outpatient minimally invasive procedure, and patients can return home the same day.
-After the procedure, the knee may be temporarily placed in a brace for stability, and some patients might be required to use crutches for a few weeks.
+After the procedure, the knee may be temporarily placed in a knee brace for stability, and some patients might be required to use crutches for a few weeks.
 Some discomfort, pain, and limited mobility should be expected several weeks after surgery.
 Recovery often depends on the injury and the patient’s overall health.
+It’s generally a good idea to engage in continuous passive motion, as approved by your doctor, to help strengthen the knee joint surface as the underlying bone heals.
+Your scar tissue may take months to heal.

 Contact Us Today